 Dr. Anne B. Bucalos

 Dr. Bucalos’ research interests include educator dispositions, adolescent behavior disorders, and generational differences.
 She has been published in journals such as Behavior Disorders, Teaching Exceptional Children, and AILACTE Journal, and has presented at numerous national and international conferences.
-Dr. Bucalos served as the south region representative for the Association of Independent Liberal Arts Colleges for Teacher Education (AILACTE) and continues to serve as a member of the AILACTE Journal editorial board.
+Dr. Bucalos served as the south region representative for the Association of Independent Liberal Arts Colleges for Teacher Education (AILACTE) and as a member of the AILACTE Journal editorial board.
 She has served as a Kentucky Professional Standards Board of Examiner for state accreditation/NCATE site visits.
 Dr. Bucalos was the recipient of the Kentucky Association of Teacher Educators Distinguished Educator Award for 2012.

 You may contact Dr. Bucalos at email@example.com.

-You may contact Debi Griffin at email@example.com.
+You may contact Adam Elias at firstname.lastname@example.org.